Alive in the Catacombs

-Alive in the Catacombs is a concert film and extended play (EP) by American rock band Queens of the Stone Age.
-It was recorded in the Catacombs of Paris on July 8, 2024, marking the first time a musical act has legally played in the Catacombs with the city's permission.
+Alive in the Catacombs is a concert film and extended play (EP) by American rock band Queens of the Stone Age, documenting the band's performance in the Catacombs of Paris on July 8, 2024.
+Performed acoustically, it marked the first time a musical act has legally played in the Catacombs with the city's permission.
 The film was released on June 5, 2025, with an audio-only extended play of the performance coming out on June 13, 2025.

 Recording and release

 Frontman Josh Homme said that playing Album of the Week in Paris gave the band some connections who assisted in getting a recording in the city's Catacombs to happen.
 They asked a few times and were rejected, about which Homme said, "I never thought it would happen, but there's no reason to stop trying."
 With the help of an insider Paris official, they eventually received permission, marking the first time a musical act has legally played in the Catacombs with the city's permission.
-The show was filmed a few days after the band announced that some The End is Nero World Tour dates would be canceled due to Homme's health issues; the recording took place on July 4, 2024, and Homme flew back to the U.S. for emergency surgery the following day.
+The show was filmed a few days after the band announced that some The End is Nero World Tour dates would be canceled due to Homme's health issues; the recording took place on July 8, 2024, and Homme flew back to the U.S. for emergency surgery the following day.

 Speaking of the decision to make the concert an acoustic one, Homme discussed the influence of the Catacombs: "We're so stripped down because that place is so stripped down, which makes the music so stripped down, which makes the words so stripped down.
 It would be ridiculous to try to rock there.
 All those decisions were made by that space.
 That space dictates everything, it's in charge.
 You do what you're told when you're in there."

 The film was released digitally on June 5, 2025, along with a documentary by Andreas Neumann called Alive in Paris and Before, featuring the band's process getting ready to record the film.
 An audio-only version was released in an EP format on June 13, 2025, along with a vinyl edition.

 The band embarked on The Catacombs Tour in October 2025 to support the release of the EP, featuring stripped-down and orchestral versions of songs performed at historic theaters.

+In December 2025 both Alive in the Catacombs and the Alive in Paris and Before documentary were posted onto the band's official YouTube page.